-- 1. Do a safety check to make sure the payload adapter clip is locked in the extended position. - 2.
-Verify that the payload is oriented in the proper position (scanner lens facing the front of the drone).
-Do a visual inspection of the mating connectors on the payload and drone.
-Make sure the connectors on the payload and the drone are dry and free from any dirt or debris.
-Clean the connectors with dry compressed air if dirt or debris is present.
+- 1. Make sure the payload adapter clip is locked in the extended position. - Verify that the payload is oriented in the proper position (scanner lens facing the front of the drone).
+Do a visual inspection of the mating connectors and pegs on the payload and drone.
+Make sure the connectors and pegs on the payload and the drone are dry and free from any dirt or debris.
+Clean the connectors and pegs with dry compressed air if dirt or debris is present.